carlbodin/cmon/README.md

 windres res/cmon.rc -O coff -o res/cmon.res
 ```

-Build binary and link `pdh.lib` library, which contains the Performance Data Helper
-(PDH) API functions.
-Also, link `libgcc` and `libstdc++` DLL's explicitly.
-Link other
-required DLL's using `-static`.
+Build using the following command.
+Omit the `res/cmon.res` if you skip icon.

 ```cmd
 x86_64-w64-mingw32-g++ -static -static-libgcc -static-libstdc++ -Ofast -o build/cmon.exe src/Main.cpp res/cmon.res -lpdh -lole32 -loleaut32 -lwbemuuid
 ```

+**Links**

+- The library `pdh.lib` is linked, which contains the Performance Data Helper (PDH) API
+  functions.
+- `wbemuuid.lib`, `ole32.lib`, `oleaut32.lib` are linked to include the WMI library, the
+  COM library, and the OLE Automation library, which are used for querying the system
+  for the processor's model name.
+- The DLL's `libgcc` and `libstdc++` are needed, they are linked statically.
+- Also, link other required static DLL's using `-static`.

-If you want the program to ask for admin privileges automatically when running, you can
+If you want the program to ask for admin privileges automatically when running, which is
-embed a "manifest" asking for this by using the `mt` tool in the Windows SDK.
-Make sure
+useful for automatic terminal window resizing, you can embed a "manifest" asking for
+this by using the `mt` tool in the Windows SDK.
+Make sure to add its path to the user's
-to add its path to the user's Path environment variable:
+Path environment variable:
 `C:\Program Files (x86)\Windows Kits\10\bin\<version>\x64\mt.exe`.
 Then you can run the
 following.